Learn how violence affects teens, violent crimes and their consequences, and what teens can do about violence.

 - Make a commitment not to contribute to violence in any way.
 Do not bully, tease, or spread negative gossip about others.
 Respect others and value differences.
 Try to broaden your social circle to include others who are different from you.

 - If you know someone is planning to harm someone else, report him or her.
-We may have heard childhood criticisms of tattling, but it is the most courageous thing you can do.
+We may have heard childhood criticisms of “tattling” but reporting potential violence is the most courageous thing you can do.
 Tell a trusted adult, such as a teacher, guidance counselor, principal, or parent.
-If you are afraid and believe that telling will put you in danger or lead to retaliation, find a way to anonymously contact the authorities.
+If you are afraid and believe that confiding in an adult will put you in danger or lead to retaliation, find a way to anonymously contact the authorities.

 Are there laws against violence in Virginia?